Layout Settings: Padding, Spacing, and Page Configuration

 Default: 1 page

 Determines the number of texture atlas images generated.
-If all glyphs don’t fit on a single texture, they are automatically distributed across multiple pages.
+Glyphs that don’t fit on a single texture are automatically distributed across multiple pages.

 When are multiple pages used?

-Section titled “When are multiple pages used?”- Large Character Sets: For fonts with thousands of glyphs (e.g., full CJK support).
+Section titled “When are multiple pages used?”- Large Character Sets: Fonts with thousands of glyphs (e.g., full CJK support).

-The system automatically manages page creation to maximize texture space usage while trying to keep related glyphs together.
+The system manages page creation automatically to maximize texture space usage.

 Considerations

-Section titled “Considerations”- Performance: Each additional page can introduce a small performance cost (texture switching) during rendering.
+Section titled “Considerations”- Performance: Each additional page adds a texture-switching cost during rendering.

 Impact on Exported Files

-Section titled “Impact on Exported Files”Layout settings directly influence the data in the exported font file (e.g., .fnt
+Section titled “Impact on Exported Files”Layout settings affect the exported font file (e.g., .fnt) directly:

-- Padding: The padding value is often written directly into the font descriptor file (e.g., the
+- Padding: Written into the font descriptor (e.g., the

-block for BMFont format). - Spacing: Affects the x/y position and offset of each character in the atlas.
+paddingattribute in BMFont’sinfoblock). - Spacing: Affects x/y position and offset of each character in the atlas.

-- Pages: Determines the number of texture files referenced in the descriptor.
+- Pages: Determines how many texture files the descriptor references.

 Best Practices